contao/docs/docs/manual/layout/theme-manager/manage-page-layouts.en.md

 - Main column
 - Footer

-With these five areas, at least 90% of all common page layouts can be easily implemented, so you'll get by with the rule.
+With these five areas, most common page layouts can be easily implemented.
 However, there are some layouts that deviate from this classic division, such as those with an additional area under the header or a two-part main column.

-To realize such "exotic" page layouts in Contao, you can define additional layout areas in the backend settings and arrange them using a style sheet.
+To help with these page layouts Contao allows you to define additional layout areas in the backend settings and arrange them.
 Your own layout areas can be used in the page layout just like the standard areas.

 **Own layout areas**: Here you activate your own layout areas.